NickeManarin/ScreenToGif/ScreenToGif/Readme.md

 • Fast Rewind transition.
 • TitleFrame delay should be a param.
 • Any action shouldn't remove the image and alter everything.
-• After resizing bellow 100px, use the NoText style on the Record/Stop buttons.

 BUGS: